 - Speed: Cloud-based application testing must increase the turnaround time for a security testing exercise.
 A cloud-based security testing tool should also be capable of running parallel scans on multiple locations.

 - Cost-effective: For any organization, the cost-effectiveness of a process is the desired outcome.
-Hence, the cloud-based application security testing tool must be able to decrease security testing costs and bring a higher return on investments (RoI) for the business.
+Hence, the cloud-based application penetration testing tool must be able to decrease testing costs and bring a higher return on investments (RoI) for the business.

 - Quality: The results given by cloud-based application testing tool must be precise so that they can be interpreted easily for performing appropriate scans in the future, contextual reporting, and resolving issues, tracking bugs and vulnerabilities, use test cases, along with many parameters.